 St Mary the Virgin

-2021 CORONA VIRUS UPDATE (10th January 2021):
+2021 CORONA VIRUS UPDATE (4th January 2022):

 St. Mary the Virgin in Shipley, West Sussex is a friendly and very active Church with lots going on all through the year.
 We are proud of our heritage, being a 12th Century Church we have a lot! but we are not stuck in the past.
 We have a range of services including Holy Communion, Family Services and Matins and a growing congregation across all age ranges.
 We have active senior and junior choirs, flower arranging teams, world class bell ringers and our Sunday school meets on the first Sunday of each month.
 Come and join us, you will be most welcome.

 The Diocese of Chichester’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."